CastielWong/Laboratory/README.md

 ## Submodule
 Sometimes it's better to refer codes for exploration, so submodule is a good solution for that purpose.

-To add an extrenal git repo, run:
+To add an external git repo, run:
 `git submodule add {repo} {directory}`

 To update submodules, run: